vjovanov/actormig/actor-migration.md

 Moreover, Akka provides an uniform interface for accessing both remote and local actors.

 To ease the difficulties of migrating from Scala Actors to Akka we have provided the Actor Migration Kit (AMK).
-AMK consists of the code in Scala, in Akka, and this document.
+AMK consists of the code in the Scala distribution, in Akka, and this document.
 The purpose of the document is to guide users through the migration process and explain how to use the AMK.

 The document is structured as follows.
 In Section "Deciding on Migration" we will discuss the possibilities that a user of Scala Actors has,